-Each year, the Federal Energy Management Program (FEMP), in conjunction with the Federal Interagency Energy Policy Committee, sponsors the Federal Energy and Water Management Awards, which honor individuals and organizations making significant contributions to energy and water efficiency within the federal government.
+The Federal Energy Management Program (FEMP) sponsors the annual Federal Energy and Water Management Awards to recognize individuals and organizations for significant contributions to energy and water efficiency within the federal government.

 - Energy and water efficiency and conservation

 - Fleet and transportation management.

 FEMP has released the 2018 Criteria and Guidelines for the Federal Energy and Water Management Awards.
 Please also refer to the frequently asked questions.
 Nominations must be submitted to FEMP by April 26, 2018, via FEMP's awards nomination portal.
 Please check back for any updates.